-By producing an image of the heart, radioactive “tracers” such as Thallium and Cardiolyte can increase the accuracy of a traditional stress test.
+By producing an image of the heart, radioactive “tracers” such as a Cardiolite can increase the accuracy of a traditional stress test.
 Nuclear scanning of the heart shows how well blood flows to the heart muscle.
-It’s usually done in conjunction with an exercise stress test on a treadmill, but can also be performed using medicines such as adenosine and dipyridamole that effectively simulate the effects of exercise on the heart.
-Cardiac Nuclear Stress Imaging helps determine whether coronary artery stenoses (blockages) are so severe as to limit blood flow to the heart muscle when it needs it most… during physical activity.
-In addition, nuclear imaging allows a determination of the heart’s pumping function (ejection fraction).
+It is done in conjunction with an exercise stress test on a treadmill, but can also be performed using medicines such as adenosine and Lexiscan that simulate the effects of exercise on the heart.
+Cardiac Nuclear Stress Imaging helps determine whether coronary artery stenosis (blockages) are so severe as to limit blood flow to the heart muscle when it needs it most, during physical activity.
+Also, nuclear imaging allows a determination of the heart’s pumping function (ejection fraction).

 MRI of the Heart, Great Vessels and Adjacent Structures

 MRI (magnetic resonance imaging) uses radiofrequency waves and a strong magnetic field rather than X-rays to provide remarkably clear and detailed pictures of internal organs and tissues.
 The procedure is valuable in diagnosing a broad range of conditions in all parts of the body, including heart and vascular disease, stroke, cancer and joint and musculoskeletal disorders.
 MRI is unique in that it can also create detailed images of blood vessels without the use of contrast material, although there is a trend toward the use of special non-iodinated MRI contrast material- for example, gadolinium.
 MRI requires specialized equipment and expertise and allows evaluation of particular body structures that may not be as visible with other imaging methods.